Updated June 17, 2024

 Now that summer is here, stores must start planning for the holiday season.
 Since we're still dealing with not having enough workers and problems getting products, just hoping for better holiday sales isn't enough...

-Even though the National Retail Foundation predicted an increase, the media will still be broadcasting how expectations are soft for retail sales this shopping season.
+Even though the National Retail Foundation predicted an increase, the media will still broadcast that retail sales expectations are soft this shopping season.
 They always do.

 To get your piece of the retail renaissance, take these actions now.

-Here are my top nine summer actions for a successful holiday season.
+Here are my top ten summer actions for a successful holiday season.

 2. Clean out your store.
 I’m talking about down to the fixtures here.
 Remove every box, bag, or tag.
 Sweep or mop every floor surface.
 Get your carpets cleaned.
-The whole goal is to look as new as possible.
+The whole goal is to make your store look as new as possible.

 3. Repair, repaint and relight.
 Once everything is clean, notice the chipped paint, the broken furniture, and the yellowed signage and fix them.
 Have someone take a razor blade to your glass surfaces and remove all those tape residues from health fliers.
 New customers notice your leftovers each time; now, so must you.